aravind93raja/Project-Lidar-Obstacle-Detection/README.md

 1)  Given Steam of PCL is processed to segment the road from the vehicles and place bounding boxes around the detected obstacles.
-2)  RANSAC, KD-Tree, and Euclidean clustering algorithm are implemented from scratch as a part of your processing pipeline.
+2)  RANSAC, KD-Tree, and Euclidean clustering algorithm are implemented from scratch as a part of the processing pipeline.

 ## The results